suganyamuralikarthik/Python-Data-Structures-and-Conditional-Statements/README.md

 ## Overview

-This assignment covers essential Python concepts:
+This assignment covers essential operations in Python data structures:

 • Creating and modifying lists
-• List indexing and slicing
+• Accessing list elements using indexing and slicing
-• List methods and built-in functions
+• Applying common list methods
 • Creating and modifying dictionaries
-• Dictionary methods such as `keys()`, `values()`, and `items()`
+• Using dictionary methods
 • Creating sets and removing duplicate values
-• Set union and intersection
+• Performing set union and intersection
-• Conditional statements using `if`, `elif`, and `else`
+• Applying conditional statements using `if`, `elif`, and `else`
-• Taking user input and performing decision-making

 ---